Brazilian passport: The "green" (old) and "blue" (new) models

 The newest biometric version of the Brazilian passport was introduced in April 2019, which restored the Brazilian coat of arms to the front cover.

 The second biometric version of the Brazilian passport was introduced in July 2015, which for the first time replaced the Brazilian coat of arms with a representation of the constellation of the southern cross on the front cover.
+The validity was extended from five to ten years.

 The first biometric version of the Brazilian passport was introduced in November 2010.

 The last machine-readable version of the Brazilian passport, introduced in December 2006, follows the standard established by the Mercosul countries concerning cover color (dark blue for common passports) and the printing of the name Mercosul (Portuguese) or Mercosur (Spanish) on the upper portion of the cover, with the country name below it.
 The new passport model was first issued to Brazilian citizens for travel outside the country in 2007 and by May 2010 was the sole model being issued.

 The previous, "old" model has a dark-green cover and is not machine-readable.
 It does not have the name Mercosul printed on its cover, either.
 The even older model (also green) that was used until the 1970s, following that time's diplomatic tradition, had the inside pages printed only in Portuguese and French; the more recent "green" model has text in Portuguese, French and English.
 The latest, "blue" model is in four languages: Portuguese, French, English and Spanish, but the page with the holder's identification data is in Portuguese and English only, and the cover only in Portuguese (the same goes to the new "green" cover).

 Older passports (the "green" model) were produced either by Casa da Moeda do Brasil, the government's official mint, or by the American Bank Note Company.
 New passports (the "blue" model) are made solely by Casa da Moeda.

+In January 2019, president Jair Bolsonaro ordered the return of the coat of arms on the passport cover.